shanshan0000/lundecpp/Readme.md

 :tv: Course videos by Prof. Antoine Jouglet are on Chaoxing Platform.

+**You should watch the corresponding videos BEFORE the QA session of each Monday.**

-## Online QA session by Prof. Antoine Jouglet
+## Online QA session

+Professor: Antoine Jouglet

 Time: each Monday 18:00-20:45